 Answer: d) Speckle tracking echocardiography

-Description: Speckle tracking echocardiography analyzes the movement of speckles or patterns within the myocardium to assess tissue characteristics such as strain and strain rate.
+Description: Speckle tracking echocardiography analyzes the movement of speckles or patterns within the myocardium to assess tissue characteristics such as strain and strain rate. - What is the term for the ability of a material to return to its original shape after deformation?

 a) Compliance